Thinking of Travelling the Baltics? Here’s a Sample Baltic Itinerary!

 - How to Get There: Bus from Warsaw, Poland is about 7 hours, could also fly into Vilnius.

 Beginning the itinerary with a great first city, Vilnius is a rich city full of history around every turn.
 Eric explored the city on his own for most of the days he was there.
 In that time, he explored the Hill of Three Crosses, Vilnius Cathedral, the Bell Tower among other attractions.
-If you wanted an actual guide (and not just wander like Eric did) then you can go on a Vilnius walking tour with a local guide.
+If you wanted an actual guide (and not just wander as Eric did) then you can go on a Vilnius walking tour with a local guide.

 When Eric stayed there, he stayed in Jimmy Jumps House Hostel.
 It was a great stay – the people were awesome, the staff were friendly and welcoming, the location is right in the centre of the city, and they even make you waffles for breakfast!